shaqdev/SystemsEngineering/OperatingSystems/Udacity/Introduction_OS/P2L2/README.md

 			2. MANY-TO-ONE MAPPING : It has thread management library at USER LEVEL so that it has full support unlike one to one. - ==> when one USER LEVEL thread blocks, OS blocks the whole PROCESS.
 			3. MANY-TO-MANY MAPPINGS : Few USER threads are mapped on to single KERNEL THREAD and few USER threads that require contineous execution are mapped on to single KERNEL THREAD. - ==> It must have some co-ordination between USER AND KERNEL LEVEL THREAD MANAGERS.

+V26 : SCOPE OF MULTI-THREADING ?
+		- In general, there exists two levels of THREAD MANAGEMENT SYSTEM
+			1. PROCESS SCOPE
+			2. SYSTEM SCOPE
+		- 1. Process Scope : It is managed by USER LEVEL THREAD MANAGEMENT LIBRARY.
+It can be different instances of same library or different processes have different libraries.
+What ever each instance has scope limited to single process.
+It is responsible to schedule and synchronize across threads in corresponding process.
+		- 2. System Scope : In this, all the threads are visible to OS scheduler and managed by restricted policies of OS thread management system.
+		- How CPU Core is shared across all user level threads are depend upon what MULTI-THREADING MODEL that process uses.

+V27 : MULTI-THREADING PATTERNS ?
+		- DESIGN PATTERNS for structuring APPLICATION in to MULTI-THREADING
+		- Example with TOY SHOP ORDER, and different tasks involved are,
+			1. Accepting the order
+			2. Parsing the order
+			3. Cut wooden parts
+			4. Paint & add decorations
+			5. Assemble the parts
+			6. Ship the order
+		- Since we cannot have all 6 threads and we should design the whole TOY SHOP ORDER mechanism in effective way.
+		- There are 3 MAIN MULTI-THREADING PATTERNS
+			1. BOSS/WORKERS PATTERN
+			2. PIPELINE PATTERN
+			3. LAYERED PATTERN

+V28 :